The Modern Fertility Crisis: Why It's Not Your Fault You're Having Trouble Getting Pregnant

 Another issue today that was nearly non-existent just a few generations ago: Exposure to a variety of toxins in our air, soil, food, and water, which may contribute to chronic diseases and conditions known to impair fertility.
 “A rapid increase of autoimmune conditions such as celiac disease, thyroid diseases, diabetes, and PCOS are being reported, and these chronic conditions can have implications for pregnancy outcomes,” says McConnell.
 “In many cases, the increased incidence of these diseases may be linked to the many toxins in food, water, and the air.”

-Dioxins—byproducts of all sorts of industrial processes from bleaching paper to manufacturing herbicides and cleaning products—have been shown to alter the menstrual cycle, increase the risk of endometriosis (which can itself lead to infertility by blocking the fallopian tubes), and lower testosterone levels and sperm count in men, says Blakeway.
+Dioxins—byproducts of all sorts of industrial processes from bleaching paper to manufacturing herbicides and cleaning products—have been shown to alter the menstrual cycle, increase the risk of endometriosis (which can itself lead to these issues by blocking the fallopian tubes), and lower testosterone levels and sperm count in men, says Blakeway.
 Xenoestrogens, chemicals that mimic estrogen in the body, are another problem.
 Found in everything from conventional cosmetics to cleaning products to plastic food containers, xenoestrogens are a big contributor to estrogen dominance and can therefore lead to problems such as irregular menstruation and ovulation.
 And don’t forget BPA (found in plastics marked PC and recycling #7).
 This known endocrine disruptor can damage eggs and induce PCOS in susceptible women, says Gersh.

 4. We have fewer opportunities to move our bodies.